arcturo/library/coffeescript/chapters/07_the_bad_parts.md

       "use strict"
       class window.Spine

-Whilst I recommend enabling strict mode, but it's worth noting that strict mode doesn't enable any new features that aren't ready possible in JavaScript, and will actually slow down your code a bit by having the VM do more checks at runtime.
+Whilst I recommend enabling strict mode, it's worth noting that strict mode doesn't enable any new features that aren't already possible in JavaScript, and will actually slow down your code a bit by having the VM do more checks at runtime.
 You may want to develop with strict mode, and deploy to production without it.

 ##JavaScript Lint